TheJumpCloud/jcapi-ruby/jcapiv2/docs/LDAPServersApi.md

 # **graph_ldap_server_traverse_user**
 > Array&lt;GraphObjectWithPaths&gt; graph_ldap_server_traverse_user(ldapserver_id, content_type, accept, opts)

-List the Users associated with a LDAP Server
+List the Users bound to a LDAP Server

-This endpoint will return Users associated with an LDAP server instance.
+This endpoint will return all Users bound to an LDAP Server, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this LDAP server instance to the corresponding User; this array represents all grouping and/or associations that would have to be removed to deprovision the User from this LDAP server instance.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/ldapservers/{ldapserver_id}/users ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/ldapservers/{LDAP_ID}/users \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby